vastheaven1/MDES/docs/annotation_information.md

 - Psychological discomfort
 - Physiological discomfort

-These continuous ratings are retained in the annotation files in addition to the categorical emotion labels.
+These ratings are retained in the participant-specific annotation files in addition to the categorical labels.

-## 7. Trial and Video Correspondence

-For example:

-`trial01, video09`

-corresponds to the physiological recording:

-`trial01_video09.mat`

-Trial order was randomized across participants.
-Therefore, `trial01` does not necessarily correspond to the same video for different participants.

-## 8. Participant Metadata
+## 6. Participant Metadata

-A separate participant-information file provides de-identified participant characteristics used in the dataset analyses.
+Participant-level information is provided in a separate file:

+`participant_information.csv`

+This file contains one row per participant and uses the same anonymized participant IDs as the physiological recordings and annotation files.

+The released participant metadata include de-identified research-relevant characteristics such as:

+- participant ID;
+- sex;
+- age;
+- height;
+- weight;
+- psychology-background information, when available.

-Only de-identified research-relevant variables are included in the released metadata.
+Directly identifying information is not included in the released file.

-## 9. Stimulus Metadata
+## 7. Stimulus Metadata

+Stimulus-level information is provided in a separate file:

+`stimulus_metadata.csv`

-A separate stimulus metadata file provides available information for the emotion-elicitation videos, including:
+This file contains one row for each of the 35 emotion-elicitation videos.

+Available fields include:

 - video ID;
-- intended emotion;
+- intended emotion category;
 - stimulus duration;
-- title or description, when available;
+- video title or description, when available;
-- original source information or URL, when available.
+- original source or URL, when available.

 For stimuli whose original title or source URL cannot be reliably recovered, the corresponding field is marked as `NA`.